AlexanderLichtenegger/cf_repo_1/readme.md

 #Animation

 this function is responsible for the animation of infos and is used to slide the infoscreen in and out.
-The attributes define, if the object (obj = in our case the info-screen) should slide in or out. (slideRight = true -> slide out, if false -> slide in)
+The attributes defines, if the object (obj = in our case the info-screen) should slide in or out. (slideRight = true -> slide out, if false -> slide in)

     def anim(obj:AnchorPane, slideRight:Boolean):Unit = {
         //define the center of the app screen